networkx/nx-guides/content/generators/geometric.md

 ### A Motivating Example

-For this tutorial, we'll use the Tesla North American Supercharger network as a motivating example to highlight how the various spatial network models implemented in networkx can be parameterized and used.
+For this tutorial, we'll use the Tesla North American Supercharger network to highlight how the various spatial network models implemented in networkx can be parameterized and used.

 ![spatial_networks](images/NA-Supercharger_Network.jpg "Tesla Supercharger Network")